create3000/x_ite/docs/_posts/tutorials/increasing-rendering-speed.md

 ### Use Lights Sparingly

 Lights are expensive in terms of performance.
-On most platforms, a X3D file should contain no more than two or three local lights per shape.
+On most platforms, an X3D file should contain no more than two or three local lights per shape.
 Placing a directional light under a Transform node with the *global* field set to FALSE localizes the effect of the light.

 ### Use Fewer Nodes